-Providing support, counsel and facilitation to those facing major life transitions and end-of-life conversations
+Providing counseling, coaching, and group facilitation to those facing major life transitions, grief, and loss.

 UPCOMING EVENTS